 Appendix C provides the most current economic comparison of all technologies examined, regardless of their technical feasibility.
-Of the sixteen technologies evaluated and shown in Appendix C, only twelve (12) are commercially available at this time and only eight (8) of those are mature, proven technologies.
-This is important to keep in mind when reviewing the data, as some of the options shown as low cost may not be commercially available or technically feasible as a generation option at this time.
+Of the technologies evaluated and shown in Appendix C, not all are proven, mature, commercially available technologies.
+This is important to keep in mind when reviewing the data, as some of the options shown as low cost may not be commercially available or technically feasible as a generation option at this time, as is the case with CGCC.
 Also, the less mature a technology is, the more uncertain and less accurate its cost estimates may be.